BlinkReceipt/blinkreceipt-cordova/README.md

 edgeDetection | No | Pass `true` in order to turn on edge detection which prompts the user with tips for adjusting their distance from the receipt storeUserFrames | No | Pass `true` in order to store the frames the user snapped during the scan session.
-The file paths for these frames will be found in the `userFramesFilepaths` key of the scan results dontSaveData | No | Pass `true` to prevent the SDK from saving any receipt data or images remotely
+The file paths for these frames will be found in the `userFramesFilepaths` key of the scan results dontSaveData | No | Pass `true` to prevent the SDK from saving any receipt data or images remotely invoiceMode | No | Pass `true` to indicate that the document type for this scan session is a full size paper invoice (rather than a receipt)

 - The `successCallback` is a function as follows: